-There are many reasons why you might consider finding a loan online; such as making a large purchase, reconsolidating debt, or needing some quick cash for something – and this is what loans are good for!
+There are many reasons you might consider finding a personal loan online, such as making a large purchase, consolidating debt, or needing quick cash for a financial emergency.

 Consumers can now apply for loans online and get approved without setting foot inside a brick-and-mortar bank.
 Knowing the different types of loans available allows you to better understand all your options and choose the loan that’s best suited for your situation

 A secured loan is one that you take out against something you own, generally a vehicle or a home.
-The asset is considered collateral, and if you default on the loan, the lender will seize the collateral to help pay off the loan.
+The asset is considered collateral.
+If you default on the loan, the lender will seize the collateral to help pay off the loan.